Typhoon Hagupit (2020)

-Typhoon Hagupit, (/tl/, ha-goo-PIT) known in the Philippines as Severe Tropical Storm Dindo, was a Category 1 typhoon that heavily impacted Eastern China and South Korea in early August 2020.
+Typhoon Hagupit, (Note: The name Hagupit (Tagalog: hagupit, [hɐ.ɣʊ.ˈpɪt̚]) was contributed by the Philippines and means "lashing, whipping" in Tagalog.) known in the Philippines as Severe Tropical Storm Dindo, was a Category 1 typhoon that heavily impacted Eastern China and South Korea in early August 2020.
 It was the fourth named storm and the second typhoon of the annual typhoon season.

 The JMA began monitoring a tropical depression that developed in the Philippine Sea on July 30, with PAGASA assigning the name “Dindo” to the storm, later that day it strengthened into a tropical storm, according to the JMA.
 PAGASA issued its final advisory on Dindo early on August 3, as it moved out of their area of responsibility.
 Hagupit intensified into a typhoon on August 3, before making landfall in Wenzhou, China at 19:30 UTC that day at peak intensity.
 Hagupit subsequently weakened over China, before degenerating into an extratropical low on August 5.
 Hagupit's remnants persisted for another several days, as the storm moved eastward, before dissipating south of Alaska on August 14.

 Hagupit caused over a foot of rainfall in portions of Eastern China and South Korea.
 Hagupit caused 17 fatalities due to bringing heavy rains in the Korean Peninsula, and triggered a landslide which killed 6 people.
 Damage totals was reported to be at US$1.5 billion.